Epic Progress Tracking

 For Jira teams, epic progress tracking bridges the gap between granular sprint-level work and strategic feature delivery.
 It enables product managers to communicate realistic timelines and helps engineering leads identify epics that are stalling or growing beyond their original scope.

-Understand and act on epic progress tracking with KPI Tree
+Understand and act on Epic Progress Tracking with KPI Tree

 KPI Tree aggregates epic child issue data from your Jira warehouse to calculate progress and forecast completion.
 Place this in your feature delivery tree, linking to sprint velocity for predictive analysis.